sadabnepal/AppiumJavaTestAutomationFramework/README.md

 ```
 npm run android-doctor
 ```
 Note: <i>all options should be green checked as shown in below image to start.
-[Click here to check samle terminal log](sample/android_config.png) </i>
+[Click here to check sample terminal log](sample/android_config.png) </i>

 #### Update properties file [ only for cloud ]